PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and empty-name boundary behavior while removing the preceding duplicate operator/edge traversal.

+The strict builder's mutable `ModelIRGraphIndex` is lazy.
+Float-IO or mixed external/internal dtype boundaries request it when consumer/producer rewiring or pre/post operator insertion first occurs and then share that one instance.
+Full-integer variants whose boundary dtype already matches the internal dtype perform no boundary mutation and therefore build no graph index.

 Late precision conversion in `passes/precision.py` is differential as well.
 Constant floating DIV roots are captured from one operator-type index and each eligible DIV is replaced in graph order by an optional Cast, reciprocal Mul,